waterbycounty

 What's happening with rivers in St. Joseph County right now?

-St. Joseph County's primary USGS streamgage on the ST. JOSEPH RIVER is currently reading 4,400 cubic feet per second — 121% of the long-term mean of 3,651.6 cfs.
+St. Joseph County's primary USGS streamgage on the ST. JOSEPH RIVER has a pipeline snapshot of 4,400 cubic feet per second — 121% of the long-term mean of 3,651.6 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does St. Joseph County water compare to the Indiana average?